Buzigi/AMAS/README.md

 ### Running on Render.com

-The application is also deployed on Render.com and can be accessed at:
+The application is also deployed on Render.com and can be accessed at any time at:

 [https://medsched.buzigi.com](https://medsched.buzigi.com)

 You can use this URL to interact with the live version of the application, including its API and Swagger documentation.
+This live application uses a Render.com Postgres db that is persistant.

 ### Running Tests